Dealing With Dementia: How To Support Someone You Love

 Dementia can be caused by a wide variety of conditions.
 The cause of dementia usually impacts the kind of care required.
 As a result, it may be worth discussing some of the most common conditions that can cause dementia, though the aim of this article is not to include every possible cause.

 Alzheimer's disease may be the best-known cause of dementia and is generally the most common cause in people over 65.
-The exact cause of this disease is currently unknown, and it seems to be incurable, although various treatments can slow its progression.
+The exact cause of Alzheimer’s disease is currently unknown, and it seems to be incurable, although various treatments can slow its progression.

 Huntington's Disease can be another example of a condition that may cause dementia at earlier ages, with symptoms usually appearing as early as the person's 30s or 40s.
 Huntington's Disease normally causes dementia as parts of the nervous system begin to fail.